Design and execution of quantum circuits using tens of superconducting qubits and thousands of gates for dense Ising optimization problems: Discussion

 \paragraph*{Theory and benchmarking of ansatz parameter setting.} We empirically demonstrated and studied the tunability of our solver by exploring and adjusting the TB angles as well as the gate orderings - however, this experimental evidence is in need of further analysis from the theoretical standpoint.
 In particular, it would be interesting to study concentration effects in parameter space~\cite{akshay2021parameter} for the idealized noiseless TB k-QAOA k-QAMPA algorithms, understanding rigorously why QAMPA is deriving benefits from the TB parametrization while QAOA is not, as well as to try to characterize the energy landscapes, quantifying effects such as presence of plentiful local minima \cite{wierichs2020avoiding,you2021exponentially,anschuetz2022quantum} and barren plateaus \cite{mcclean2018barren,cerezo2021cost,wang2021noise}, and to what degree modified quantum ans\"atze are able to alleviate these difficulties.

 Our benchmarking analysis of parameter setting is also just a first step towards understanding what is achievable in practice in terms of performance.
 We have preliminary evidence from the adaptive TPE optimization that moving beyond random parameter setting exploration is a profitable endeavor, at least for the moderate size of the time blocks $k$.
 Additional strategies such as doubly stochastic gradient descents~\cite{Sweke2020stochasticgradient} or designed heuristics from analytical insights~\cite{sureshbabu2023parameter} are of interest.
 Besides the tuning of the \texttt{hyperopt} TPE meta-heuristics parameters, other knobs are to be explored such as classical spin-reversal symmetry transforms such as the ones used to optimize the performance of quantum annealers~\cite{shaydulin2021classical} (see also discussion in Appendix~\ref{app:sec:results_small_n} and recent related work \cite{maciejewski2024ndar}), or spatial permutation symmetries that lead to more efficient circuit constructions \cite{sauvage2024building}.
+In our experiments, we discovered that optimizing over gate orderings can provide significant further performance gains, even when only a small number of them are taken into account.
+This finding opens up an avenue for investigating the interplay between gate ordering optimization and cross-talk effects in gate noise, a phenomenon commonly observed in superconducting QPUs \cite{Zhao2022crosstalk}.
+One potential application of this insight could be the development of heuristics that select gate orderings based on device-specific noise characteristics.

 Applying Time-Block decomposition to circuit ans\"atze different than standard QAOA and QAMPA is another promising research direction.
 For example, the approach of ADAPT-QAOA \cite{Zhu2022AdaptQAOAOriginal} to adaptively modify mixer Hamiltonians can be viewed as complementary to ours (see Remark~\ref{rem:adaptQAOA}), and could lead to improved results.